JustinMorgan/MEANSandbox/README.md

 # MeanSandbox
 This is a playground project to explore Node.js and the MEAN stack.
+It's an experimental project, and very much a work in progress. **Comments, suggestions, and pull requests welcome.**

+#Features
+##Dynamic REST API generation
+This is the most useful feature of the project.
+Given a connection string and a JSON schema list, the site will automagically wire up a REST back-end for each data type in the list.

+##Dynamic Angular front-end generation
+Using the same schema.json file as the API factory, the front end produces an Angular CRUD SPA for each data type.

+##CoffeeScript and Stylus bundling
+All server- and client-side scripts are written in CoffeeScript.
+All stylesheets are written in Stylus.
+In production mode, client-side (and possibly server-side) code will be precompiled, bundled together, and minified.
+In dev mode, client js/css is rendered on the fly.

+#Topics for exploration
 I'll be experimenting with implementation, code organization, design patterns, and best practices in various areas of Node development.
 - REST API
 - Jade view templates
 - SASS, LESS, and/or Stylus
 - Authentication
 - Code generation (generate API, client, and templates according to schema)
+- Angular model validation
 - Node development in CoffeeScript
-  - Server-side, with and without precompilation
-  - Client-side, rendering as JS on the fly
+  - Rendering CoffeeScript assets as JS
   - Performance when not precompiled
 - MongoDB and Mongoose
   - Optimal lifecycle for connections and DB objects